horia141/horia141.github.io/_career/2022-05-22-my-suggested-reading.md

 * [Crucial Conversations](https://horia141.com/crucial-conversations-review.html) - crucial conversations are
  discussions with high-stakes and differing views on the right outcomes.
 A constant occurrence for leaders!
 This book teaches one how to navigate these difficult conversations in an effective way, achieve win-win solutions for everyone.
-* [Managing Humans](https://horia141.com/book_reviews/2022-08-08-managing-humans-review) - a book primarily focused on the people management aspects of being a manager.
-Chock full of tactical advice ranging from how to run a meeting, to what triggers folks to leave and what you can do to engage them.

 # L2 Managers Reading.